An aerial view of Castle Howard and the surrounding natural landscape An aerial view of Castle Howard and the surrounding natural landscape

 Lauren Barnes, University of York

 This presentation will outline how and why rewilding is being interpreted and operationalised across Britain by different landowners and practitioners.
 Interest in rewilding across Britain has grown in recent years.
 Within academia, research has mainly focused on attempts to define rewilding and document its origins.
 In practice, rewilding is interpreted and implemented depending on the desires and needs of the practitioner within the spatial and ecological bounds of the project.
 To better understand the reality of rewilding implementation on the ground, I spoke to various different landowners and practitioners across Britain who have self identified their project as rewilding.
-I will present an overview of outcomes of these conversations to provide an insight into the motivations which initiated the decision to adopt a rewilding approach and the management implementations being utilised to achieve a rewilding vision.
+The talk will present an overview of outcomes of these conversations to provide an insight into the motivations which initiated the decision to adopt a rewilding approach and the management implementations being utilised to achieve a rewilding vision.

 Castle Howard